 Are mechanical keyboards good for gaming?

 Yes, mechanical keyboards are good for gaming.
 Gamers tend to prefer mechanical keyboards compared to membrane peripherals because they generally respond quickly and are more tactile.

 They can also come with customisable keys, meaning you can programme certain commands to certain keys to act as a shortcut if you struggle with a particular in-game action.
 This should allow you to remember which keys do what more easily, which is useful for gaming considering you need to think on your feet.

 How long do mechanical keyboards last?

-It should also help if you manage to keep your keyboard fairly clean, as this can prevent dirt and dust from getting into the mechanics of it and potentially slowing it down over time.
+To improve longevity, we'd highly recommend keeping your keyboard clean, as this can prevent dirt and dust from getting into the mechanics of it and potentially slowing it down over time.